 6. market need

-Applications must include a study prepared by a market analyst, unaffiliated with the developer or the city where the development is located, who has experience with multifamily rental housing.
+Applications must include a market study prepared by a market analyst, unaffiliated with the developer or the city where the development is located, who has experience with multifamily rental housing.
 Market studies must show adequate demand for the property and meet the Model Content Standards Version 3 (Adopted on January 14, 2013, by the National Council of Housing Market Analysts).

-If the applicant has a study less than 18 months old, but older than 12 months, KHRC will require a letter from the market analyst either updating any changes in information or confirming that the information is still accurate.
+If the applicant has a market study that is less than 18 months old, but older than 12 months, KHRC will require a letter from the market analyst either updating any changes in information or confirming that the information is still accurate.
 KHRC will not accept market studies older than 18 months.

 KHRC may also review local data, nearby property data, and/or consult with other entities to further evaluate the market need of the proposed application.